Human-Connection/Human-Connection-Clock-API/README.md

 * Express.js: We use the [Express.js](https://expressjs.com/en/) framework - a Node.js framework to help build web applications
 * Nodemon: We use [Nodemon](https://nodemon.io/) for development - a handy replacement wrapper for Node.js that automatically restarts the application on file changes
 * MySQL: We use [MySQL](https://www.mysql.com) as our relational database of choice to store our data
+* MailHog: We use [MailHog](https://github.com/mailhog/MailHog) to debug and preview the email communication

 ## Project Structure & Components